standard-for-public-code/community-implementation-guide-standard/criteria/open-to-contributions.md

 * [The Good Governance Initiative](https://ospo.zone/ggi/) by the OSPO Alliance has a handbook for building governance.
 * [Best Practices for the Governance of Digital Public Goods](https://ash.harvard.edu/publications/best-practices-governance-digital-public-goods) by the Ash Center for Democratic Governance and Innovation contains a playbook of different pracitces to implement in the governance along with case studies.
+* [Organization & Structure of Open Source Software Development Initiatives](https://clinic.cyber.harvard.edu/files/2017/03/2017-03_governance-FINAL.pdf) by Cyberlaw Clinic has a good overview of different governance models.
+* [Governance of open source software: state of the art](https://link.springer.com/article/10.1007/s10997-007-9022-9) is an academic article on governance and might be useful for someone that needs solid arguments for their decisions.

 ### The codebase SHOULD advertise the committed engagement of involved organizations in the development and maintenance.